 This policy was agreed by KLS Trustees on 11th September 2013.

-This policy is reviewed annually (or earlier if the law changes) and will be reviewed again in September 2023.
+This policy will be reviewed again in September 2024.

 1. About Katherine Low Settlement